 There's no such thing as a world without germs.
 They are in the air, water, and soil, in animals, and in fertilizers and gardens.
 Therefore, they can also be found in the food and water we consume.
 Germs can cause food-borne infections.

-However, most of the germs found in food aren't dangerous, and your digestive system and immune system are there to defend you.
+However, your digestive system and immune system can defend you against these germs.
 What's more, basic hygiene habits can help protect you against food-borne infections.

 Prevention tips for the whole family